Can Foreigners Buy Property in Brazil?

 6. Ignoring Seasonality for Airbnb

 Florianópolis has extreme seasonality.
-December-February is peak season with very high occupancy and rates.
+December-February is peak season with stronger booking demand and rates.
 June-August is low season with much lower demand.
 Annual projections that don't account for this are misleading.

 7. Underestimating Condominium Fees

-Luxury buildings with extensive amenities (multiple pools, gyms, saunas, concierge) have proportionally high condominium fees - sometimes $200-300/month.
-These eat into rental returns.
+Luxury buildings with extensive amenities (multiple pools, gyms, saunas, concierge) often have proportionally high condominium fees.
+These costs change the monthly holding cost and the rental math.

 How to avoid: Ask about estimated condominium fees before buying.
 Verify this includes all common area costs.
-Factor monthly fees into your return calculations.
-Sometimes a slightly more expensive property with lower fees offers better net returns than a cheaper unit with high fees.
+Factor monthly fees into your operating-cost model.
+Sometimes a slightly more expensive property with lower fees can be more coherent than a cheaper unit with high recurring costs.

 Best Neighborhoods for Foreign Investors